-Anglophone West School District has a set of guidelines on Absenteeism/Tardiness, which we will be following at CNBA during the 2016-2017 school year.
+Anglophone West School District has a set of guidelines on Absenteeism/Tardiness, which we will be following at CNBA during the 2021-2022 school year.
 The highlights of CNBA's Attendance Policy are as follows:

-- Home contact is made with the parent/guardian when a student misses 3 consecutive days, if the parent/guardian has not made contact with the school. - After 5 total days missed, the home will be contacted to alert the parent/guardian that the student has reached the 5 day mark. - At 10 days, the guidance counsellor will contact the parent/guardian of the child and/or child (depending on the age of the child) to discuss the issue and determine support/intervention. - At 12 days the principal or vice-principal will contact the parent outlining the continuing attendance issue and outline the steps taken by the school to date and determine a plan of action to improve the student's attendance. - At 15 days, a parent & student meeting with an administrator will be established immediately in order for the student to continue his/her studies at school.
+- Home contact is made with the parent/guardian when a student misses 3 consecutive or a total of 5 days if the parent/guardian has not contacted the school. - At 10 days, the guidance counsellor will contact the parent/guardian of the child and/or child (depending on the age of the child) to discuss the issue and determine support/intervention.

+- At 12 days the principal or vice-principal will contact the parent outlining the continuing attendance issue and outline the steps taken by the school to date and determine a plan of action to improve the student's attendance. - At 15 days, a parent & student meeting with an administrator will be established immediately for the student to continue his/her studies at school.